auralangco/aura/book/004-control-flow.md

 - `@break count`: when breaking from the loop we will return the current iteration count
 - `@continue (value/2, count + 1)`: for the next iteration we now must specify both the value and the next counter (just incrementing the current one)

 That's it!
 We have loops in a way we don't need to use any dirty mutations.
-Actually 'til this point we didn't need to use `@mut` or `$mut` for anything and that's beautiful.
+Actually 'til this point we didn't need to use `@mut` for anything and that's beautiful.

 Next up, time to [create functions](./005-functions.md)